MicrosoftDocs/architecture-center/docs/guide/iot-edge-vision/alerts.md

 ## Alert persistence

 Vision AI alerts should persist locally where they're raised, and pass on to the cloud for further processing and storage.
-Alert persistence enables quick local response, and prevents losing critical alerts due to transient sync issues.
+Alert persistence enables quick local response, and prevents losing critical alerts due to transient network issues.

 Options to achieve alert persistence and cloud syncing include: